ubports/docs.ubports.com/porting/installing-16-04.rst

     rootstock-touch-install path/to/rootfs.tar.gz path/to/system.img

 The script will copy and extract the files to their proper places, then allow you to set the phablet user's password.
 If it gets all the way to ``rebooting device`` and doesn't seem to produce any errors, it's time to continue to the next step.
 If something goes wrong, please get in touch with us.
 If your device doesn't reboot automatically, reboot it using your recovery's interface.

+If you get errors similar to ``broken pipe`` or ``out of memory``, use the ``-b`` option to push the busybox or toybox build that came from your tree.
+These may have fewer bugs than your recovery's busybox.

 Get SSH access